 Using filters, you can control the amount of light entering your camera.
 This can be a great asset to use in black and white landscape photography to make the picture a bit darker or add even more contrast.
 For example, I put a polarizer on my camera and shoot a black and white landscape photo, the brights will become a bit darker, and this can contrast even better.
 Partial filters on your camera can help out as well.
 If one corner of the frame is bright, try darkening it with a filter.
 Experiment with the filter on and without it.
 This will allow you to see what photos will look better with a filter and which don’t.
 A photographer can’t succeed without some experimentation, so make it happen.

-Tip 8: Use Software to Enhance Your Photos
+Tip 8: Use Software to Enhance Your Black and White Photos

 With black and white photography, you need to think about the post-production.
 Photoshop and Lightroom can definitely help make your black and white photos even better, but there are programs designed specifically for black and white photos.
 There is one program called Silver Effex Pro 2.
 This is a plugin for Photoshop and Lightroom that enhances your black and white photos.
 It streamlines your post-production photographic process and makes it much easier to make a good photo.
 It’s a great little tool to have.